sarahpazik/software-design-vu/docs/assignment3.md

 * Added the "use" command (implemented as the **Use** class) to the game to apply **Item** to **Obstacles** to clear them
 * Implemented persistence to allow a user to save their progress.
 The objective behind this feature is to allow users to begin a new game, play, exit the terminal, and then restart in the same place next time they open it.
 This feature gives users the choice of whether or not to save their current game state, including the items they hold, their current location, and their time within the time limit, and pick up where they left off the next time they want to play.

-Maximum number of words for this section: 1000

 ### Application of design patterns
 Author(s): Sarah

 ![Class Diagram with design patterns labelled](https://github.com/sarahpazik/software-design-vu/blob/Assignment3/Copy%20of%20class%20diagram.png)

-For each application of any design pattern you have to provide a table conforming to the template below.

 | ID  | DP1  |
 |---|---|